aetta/quick-email-capture/readme.txt

 == Privacy ==

-Quick Email Capture stores submitted data as private entries in WordPress.
+Aetta Email Capture stores submitted data as private entries in WordPress.

 Depending on your settings, it may store: